Omarov3000/niga/rules/main.md

 When working on frontend tasks you cannot run dev commands because an engineer needs to run them and give you feedback.
 Never use `tsx` or `tsc` or `node`.
 Always use `pnpm exec vite-node scriptName.ts`.

-When you need to run type test you need to run `pnpm tsc`.
-You should never pass arguments to this command.

-Before running tests after you implemented a feature it's a good idea to run `tsc`.
-Use `pnpm check` to run tsc and then tests.
-However, when a test fails you can run `pnpm test path/to/spec.ts` without tsc.

 Never add `.js` in the file imports.

 Never use dynamic imports.